 3.5 Duty to Report.
 Owner shall use all practicable efforts to maintain the Property in a manner which preserves the integrity of the System and the Property.
-Owner shall promptly report to Operator any defect, condition, occurrence or damage (the "event") to the Property or the System that does or could materially affect the security or condition of the Property or access to it, or the physical or operational integrity or performance of the System, or otherwise affect the provision of Services by Operator.
+Owner shall promptly report to Operator any defect, condition, occurrence or damage (the "Event") to the Property or the System that does or could materially affect the security or condition of the Property or access to it, or the physical or operational integrity or performance of the System, or otherwise affect the provision of Services by Operator.

 3.6 Indemnification.
 Each party shall indemnify and hold harmless the other party from and against any and all liability, suits, damages and judgments, arising from any claims asserted by third parties of (a) any injury to or death of any person or persons or damage to property that is caused by the indemnifying party's negligence or any other act, omission or error of the indemnifying party or (b) any breach or non-performance by the indemnifying party of any of its material representations, obligations or covenants contained in this Agreement.
 For the purposes of this provision, "indemnifying party" shall include that party's employees, officers, directors or other principals, agents, contractors, and licensees.

 3.7 Limitation of Liability.
-Except as expressly provided otherwise in this Agreement or in service agreements between Operator and particular Residents (in the event an Individual Rate Account is elected by Owner hereunder), Operator shall not be liable to Owner or Residents for any damages arising out of or related to the furnishing of Service or the failure, interruption or unavailability of Service ("Service Interruption"), for whatever cause, including but not limited to: mistakes: acts or omissions of Operator or its agents or contractors; interruptions; delays; failures of programming, software, equipment or facilities; or other defects or failures, whether or not caused in whole or part by the acts or omissions of Operator or its agents or contractors.
+Except as expressly provided otherwise in this Agreement or in service agreements between Operator and particular Residents (in the event an Individual Rate Account is elected by Owner hereunder), Operator shall not be liable to Owner or Residents for any damages arising out of or related to the furnishing of Services or the failure, interruption or unavailability of Services ("Service Interruption"), for whatever cause, including but not limited to: (a) mistakes, acts or omissions of Operator or its agents or contractors; interruptions; delays; failures of programming, software, equipment or facilities, or (b) other defects or failures, whether or not caused in whole or part by the acts or omissions of Operator or its agents or contractors.
 Each party shall be responsible for any damages caused by its acts or omissions to the property or person of the other.

 3.8 No Special Damages.
-Notwithstanding any provision of this Agreement to the contrary except the indemnity provision of Section 3.6 hereof, Operator shall not be liable to Owner or any Resident for any indirect, incidental, consequential, special, exemplary or punitive damages, including but not limited to damages for lost profits or lost revenues, whether or not caused by the negligence or willful conduct or other acts or omissions of Operator, its employees, officers, directors or other principals, agents, representatives or contractors, and regardless of whether Operator has been informed of the possibility or likelihood of such damages.
+Notwithstanding any provision of this Agreement to the contrary except the indemnity provision of Section 3.6 hereof, neither party shall be liable to the other party or any Resident for any indirect, incidental, consequential, special, exemplary or punitive damages, including but not limited to damages for lost profits or lost revenues, whether or not caused by the negligence or willful conduct or other acts or omissions of either party, its employees, officers, directors or other principals, agents, representatives or contractors, and regardless of whether the other party has been informed of the possibility or likelihood of such damages.

 4. Term, Termination.

 4.1 Term.
-The term of this Agreement shall commence on the date of executionby Owner of this Agreement and shall continue for an initial term of ten (10) years after the date that the first subscriber receives service from Operator.
-This Agreement shall renew automatically thereafter for successive one (1) year terms unless Owner or Operator terminates this Agreement by giving the other written notice at least one hundred twenty (120) days prior to the date of termination of this Agreement or any applicable renewal term.
+The term of this Agreement shall commence on the last date of execution of this Agreement (the “Commencement Date”) and shall continue for an initial term of ten (10) years after the date that the first subscriber receives service from Operator (the “Activation Date”).
+Operator will provide

+to Owner written notice of the Activation Date.
+This Agreement shall renew automatically thereafter for successive two (2) year terms unless Owner or Operator terminates this Agreement by giving the other written notice at least one hundred twenty (120) days prior to the date of termination of this Agreement or any applicable renewal term.

 4.2 Termination.